stumpapp/stump/packages/website/src/pages/faq.md

 ## Why Stump?

 There are some really solid, self-hostable, OPDS media servers out there.
-The most notable probably being [Komga](https://komga.org).
-Komga is a phenomenal open source project, and frankly a great alternative.
-Stump is heavily influenced by Komga, striving to maintain all of the coveted features while also bringing about improvements in usability and performance.
+The most notable probably being [Komga](https://komga.org) - a phenomenal open source project, and frankly a great alternative.
+Stump is heavily influenced by Komga, striving to maintain all of its coveted features while also bringing about improvements in usability and performance.

 Overall, Stump has a few key features:

 - Tiny footprint (~100MB Docker image, ~36.8 MB compiled executable)
+  - Aiming to decrease Docker image size to around ~50MB
 - Super performant, even on less powerful hardware (e.g. Raspberry Pi)
-  - < 5s total time for an initial scan of a library with ~200 comics, tested on a Raspberry Pi 4
 - Emphasis on UI and UX (i.e. it's pretty and easy to use)
+- Broader usage (i.e. it's more than just a comics/manga server)

 ## What is on the roadmap?